bskrishna2006/Zero-Day/SETUP.md

 If you encounter any issues:
 1. Check the console for error messages
 2. Verify all dependencies are installed
-3. Ensure MongoDB is running
+3. Ensure you have an active internet connection for MongoDB Atlas
 4. Check environment variables are set correctly